jakubszalaty/cookidoo-parser/README.md

 # cookidoo-parser
-Get all recipes' links from https://cookidoo.pl/vorwerkWebapp/ in JSON file.
+Get all recipes' links from https://cookidoo.pl/vorwerkWebapp/ in JSON Object.

 ## Usage